forc-db/Global_Productivity/manuscript/outline.md

 ## Introduction

-[We know, broadly, that forest productivity decreases with increasing latidude; however, we don't know how this relationship compares across various productivity variables.]
+[We know, broadly, that forest productivity decreases with increasing latidude; however, we don't know how this relationship compares across the various productivity variables.]

 *Hypotheses* (These are the null hypotheses.
 Consider order.):

 H1.
 C fluxes vary in constant proportion to one another across major climate gradients (i.e., C allocation climate-invariant)

 H2.
-C fluxes respond in the same way/ to the same set of climate variables.
+C fluxes respond in the same way to the same set of climate variables.

 H3.
 Climate explains the same proportion of variability in C fluxes (i.e., the relative importance of climate is invariant)